inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 In the beginning, ``host1`` and ``host3`` transmit simultaneously, and neither transmission can be successfully received.
-Due to the collision avoidance mechanism, one of the transmitting hosts defer from transmitting, and the subsequent transmissions are successful.
+Due to the collision avoidance mechanism, one of the transmitting hosts defers from transmitting, and the subsequent transmissions are successful.

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`, :download:`Crosstalk.ned <../Crosstalk.ned>`